turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 In addition to the user story above,
 I see the Number of rides started at this station,
 I see the Number of rides ended at this station,
-I see the Most frequent destination station (for rides that began at this I see the station), I see the Most freuqnet origination station (for rides that ended at this I see the station), I see the Date with the highest number of trips started at this station, I see the Most frequent zip code for users starting trips at this station, I see the Bike ID most frequently starting a trip at this station.
+I see the Most frequent destination station (for rides that began at this station), I see the Most freuqnet origination station (for rides that ended at this station), I see the Date with the highest number of trips started at this station, I see the Most frequent zip code for users starting trips at this station, I see the Bike ID most frequently starting a trip at this station.